Your child’s development, step by step

 Babies learn fast.
 In no time they can smile and roll over, walk and talk, draw, and even make friends.
 As they grow, they pick up all sorts of abilities in different areas.

-Their motor, cognitive, social, and emotional skills begin to develop as soon as they’re born.
-Like pieces of a puzzle, these four major areas come together to form a whole known as “global development.”
+Their cognitive, language, social, emotional, and motor skills begin to develop as soon as they’re born.
+Like puzzle pieces, these four major areas come together to form a whole known as global development.

 For healthy development, a child’s physical needs (e.g., food, sleep, safety) and emotional needs must be met.
+This ensures that they are alert and mentally ready to take on different learning opportunities.
 “Children need to feel loved and cherished by their parents.
 When they’re upset, they need to be comforted.
 These emotional building blocks allow them to develop self-confidence and self-esteem, which helps them learn,” says Caroline Roussel, a psychoeducator for the early stimulation programs at the CIUSSS du Nord-de-l’Île-de-Montréal.

 A stimulating environment is also key.
-“For their brains to activate, children need to explore their surroundings, interact with other kids, go outside, play, and try new things,” says Miriam Beauchamp, director of the ABCs Developmental Neuropsychology Lab at the University of Montreal and a researcher at the CHU Sainte-Justine Research Center.
+“For their brains to activate, children need to explore their surroundings, interact with other kids, go outside, play, and try new things,” says Miriam Beauchamp, director of the ABCs Developmental Neuropsychology Lab co-run by Université de Montréal and CHU Sainte-Justine.

 Each at their own pace

 No two kids are alike.
 One might start walking at 10 months, and another at 15 months.
 Some might say their first words before taking their first steps, while others do the opposite.
-A good rule of thumb is to not compare your child to others.
+That’s why it’s best to avoid comparing your child to others.

 Four major areas

-As the months pass, your child will begin to reach physical, cognitive, emotional, and social milestones.
+As the months go by, your child will develop their cognitive, language, emotional, social, and motor skills.

-As the months pass, your child will begin to reach physical, cognitive, emotional, and social milestones.
+As the months go by, your child will develop their motor, cognitive and language, emotional, and social skills.

 Children don’t always master the same skills at the same age, but they do go through the same developmental stages.
-“Children progress in a predictable sequence.
+“Children develop in a predictable sequence.
 They start simple, then move on to more complex tasks.
-Before taking their first steps, for instance, they learn how to creep, crawl, and stand upright,” explains Miriam Beauchamp, director of the ABCs Developmental Neuropsychology Lab.
+Before taking their first steps, for instance, they learn how to creep, crawl, and stand upright,” explains Miriam Beauchamp, director of the ABCs Developmental Neuropsychology Lab run by Université de Montréal and CHU Sainte-Justine.

-Read on to learn about the four major areas of development.
+Read on to learn about the four major areas of child development.

 Motor development